BBai-Tips/bbai/CONVENTIONS.md

 - Show current token usage
 - Run arbitrary CLI command with output added to conversation
 - Load content from external web site
+- Log conversations for live viewing and review using `bbai logs`
+- Persist current conversation to disk with a `resume` feature for API restarts

 ## API Pipelines
 - Abstraction for different LLM use cases such as text entity extraction and text classification
 - Uses LLM `conversation` to manage calls to LLM providers
 - Uses LLM tools for structured data in conversations
+- Implements conversation logging for live viewing and review
+- Persists current conversation to disk for resuming after API restarts

+## Conversation Management
+- Log all conversations for review using `bbai logs` command
+- Implement a persistence mechanism to save current conversation state to disk
+- Provide a `resume` feature to restore conversation state after API restarts

 ## Project Structure
 - Maintain separate directories for API and CLI